r-l-coulson/LatexTrees/README.md

 # LatexTrees

-Here I share the code and the pdf for creating five detailed trees in LaTeX, using the TikZ package.
+Here I share the code and the pdfs for creating five detailed trees in LaTeX, using the TikZ package.